run-ai/docs/docs/admin/researcher-setup/cli-troubleshooting.md

 ## Runai list jobs command works but runai submit does not

 ### Solution

-Helm utility is not installed.
+(Version 2.4 or earlier) Helm utility is not installed.
 See Run:ai CLI Installation documentation.